 How quickly will my order arrive?

-Test kits and prescription medicines are sent via Royal Mail 1st Class post.
-They should arrive within 2-3 business days.
-We'll send you a text message to confirm that your order has been dispatched.
+All orders are sent by Royal Mail.
+They should arrive 2-3 days after being dispatched.
+We'll send you a text message when your order has been dispatched.

-If your kit has not arrived 3 business days after you’ve received this text, contact us at email@example.com.
+If your kit has not arrived 7 working days after you've had the dispatch text, contact us at email@example.com.
 Do not reorder - we cannot accept a new order while another is in process.